duanzin/prisma-POC_La-Boleria/README.md

 ## Setting up the API

-After downloading the project, install all dependencies show on the package.json file, create a blank SQL database and an .env file, set DATABASE_URL to your database link and run the following commands:
+After downloading the project, install all dependencies show on the package.json file, create a blank SQL database and an .env file, set DATABASE_URL to your database link adding '?schema=public' at the end of it, and run the following commands:
 ```
 npx prisma init
+npx prisma generate
 npx prisma migrate dev
 ```
 The code should automatically run the seed command.
 If this doesnt happen, run the following code:
 ```
 npm run prisma:seed
 ```

- Creating the database using PgAdmin is recommended.

 > (Optional) you can also set PORT to your preferred port.
 By default the project will run on port 5000.